hyunjin-nam/homepage-vuepress/portfolio/index.md

 <h1 align="center"> I'm <strong>Hyunjin Nam</strong>, a data scientist who likes to create contents. </h1>

 I am a data scientist with a background in <strong>statistics</strong>, working mainly with Python and R. I specialize in machine learning applications in <strong>customers based analysis</strong>.
-By using a statistical approach, I am defending customers value and find target market.
+By using a statistical approach, I am defining customers value and find target market.
 I enjoy <strong>machine learning</strong>, web programming, and play around with data.
 Please check more about me below 👇